Our short guide to children’s mental health in 2022

 Asking for help is a big one too.
 Recently, I can think of a few occasions where young people – particularly teenagers – won’t reach out for help, because they think it may make it worse.

-But actually telling any trusted adult in their lives, whether it’s someone at an organisation like Mind in Bradford, or whether it’s a teacher, a friend, or anybody that can advocate for that young person, can make a huge difference.
+But actually telling any trusted adult in their lives, whether it’s someone at an organisation like Bradford District and Craven Mind, or whether it’s a teacher, a friend, or anybody that can advocate for that young person, can make a huge difference.

 Kelly